Helen Glover’s fairytale falls short but Team GB star content with supercharged rowing comeback

 “What does this journey mean and where does it lead to, rather than just a result that’s a dot in the timeline of your life.”

-Having quit rowing after her second gold medal at Rio 2016, Glover changed her mind four years later – so is she definitively done with the sport now?
+Having quit rowing after her second gold medal at Rio, Glover changed her mind four years later – so is she definitively done with the sport now?

 “In Rio, I said it was my last Olympics and this time I’m saying ‘this is definitely it’,” laughed Glover.
 “But everyone around me keeps saying ‘no, no, you’re definitely going to do the single’!